Skip to content

 Short answers, pulled from the story.

-What is the Vesta family?
+What is the Vesta family of asteroids?

-How was the Vesta family formed?
+How many members does the Vesta asteroid family have?